 Do your workshops have a minimum number of participants?

-All workshops have a minimum number of participants in order for it to be held.
+All workshops have a minimum number of participants in order for them to be held.
 The number varies based on the workshop.
 We will notify you at least 7 days prior to the workshop date if we must cancel due to not meeting our minimums.
 You may transfer your payment to another workshop or receive a 100% refund.
 We are not responsible for any other expenses incurred such as, but not limited to, accommodation, transportation, etc.

 If you want to inquire about the minimum participant numbers prior to purchasing space, feel free to use the contact form at the bottom of the page or email me at [email protected]